One of the biggest mistakes businesses make with their content is to only publish it in a single place such as their website.

-And as your content grows, don't forget about older content.
+As your content grows, don't forget about your older content too.
 Readers may not have an immediate interest in your latest content, but something you published this time last year might be exactly what they need right now.

 14. Guest Post on Other Blogs

 Many blogs regularly publish content from guest contributors.
 If you're happy to put the groundwork in, it can be an excellent source of long-term traffic, give you exposure to whole new audiences and build your authority.

 To start, set aside some time to study multiple blogs whose audience consists of people who would have a potential interest in what you sell.
 Check to see if they regularly publish content from guest contributors, and see if they publish any information on guest posting and what their policy is.

 You can also try contacting them directly, but bear in mind most blog owners tend to be inundated with such inquiries.
 However, it's also not that difficult to stand out, as most are relatively low quality and it's immediately obvious from the start that the person is emailing en masse.
 To increase your chances that your email will at least get read, here are some initial tips:

 - Personalize it as much as possible, and make it as clear as you can that you have at least done your research—for example, reference a recent post via the subject line or first line of the email, get the name of the blog right, and make sure you address the correct person by name.

 - Avoid the 'I love your blog and have been following it for months' line or similar—it's a template-type email that everyone seems to write, and it comes across as insincere.